PhoenixAlx/SiViWo/README.md

 ##10/10/2016
 ***
-I have tested this library in python [NetworkX](https://networkx.github.io/documentation/networkx-1.9/tutorial/tutorial.html) and i am going to use it.
+* I have tested this library in python [NetworkX](https://networkx.github.io/documentation/networkx-1.9/tutorial/tutorial.html) and i am going to use it.
 It's veru useful.
+* I have add th class networkClass.py wher to manage and create the network type.
+This starts to be very interesting.
+Enjoying ^_^

 ##07/10/2016
 ***
-I have added the issues of goal 3 and other to learn new things.
+* I have added the issues of goal 3 and other to learn new things.

 ###Goal 3